Bio / Statement / Practice-Based Research in Art / & BeyondLaura Hyunjhee Kim

-'s multimedia practice-based research in art investigates on/offline (non)human interactions and feelosophical experiences of the body.
-Spanning from video art, digital art, new media art to writing, she centers the body as a medium to perform moments of incomprehension: when language loses its coherence, necessitates absurd leaps in logic, and reroutes into intuitive and improvisational sense-making forms of expression.
-As an avid cross-disciplinary pollinator, collaborator, and storyteller, her ongoing projects thematically focus on blobology, feelolosophy, emotions, social robots, artificial intelligence, social media, networked and digital technologies.
+is a Korean-American multimedia artist who reimagines on/offline (non)human interactions and feelosophical experiences of the body.
+Thinking-through-making, she creates performances and performs moments of incomprehension: when language loses its coherence, necessitates absurd leaps in logic, and reroutes into intuitive and improvisational sense-making forms of expression.
+Bending and blending pop cultural tropes that playfully engage with the amateur aesthetics of the internet, she utilizes consumer electronics in production and draws inspiration from viral memes, lo-fi pop music, found-footage film, and kitschy low-budget commercials.
+As an avid cross-disciplinary pollinator, collaborator, and storyteller, her ongoing projects thematically focus on blobology, feelosophy, pigeonology, and digital technology.

 Kim has shown work around the world, recently including the Transfer Gallery, Pioneer Works, Telematic Media Arts, Harvestworks, Bienal Internacional de Curitiba, Athens Digital Art Festival, Centro Cultural São Paulo, and The Wrong Biennale.
 Her projects have also appeared in the Lumen Prize for Art and Technology collection, The Denver Post, Westword, ArtSlant, Hyperallergic, KQED, Daily Serving, San Francisco Chronicle, and The Creators Project.
 She was in the 2020-2021 revival of the Got Milk?

 campaign and her social media performance was broadcasted nationwide on TV and various online streaming services.
 Kim was an artist in residence at the Internet Archive (2017), Korea National University of the Arts (2017), and Electrofringe (with libi rose striegl as the collaborative duo sharing turtle™

 Kim’s music video art SHARING IS CARING